bitcoin-s/bitcoin-s/docs/getting-setup.md

 We support publishing of [scala.js](https://www.scala-js.org/) artifacts.
 This library will compile Scala source code into javascript artifacts.

-To be able to run scala js tests, you need to have the node.js javascript runtime installed.
+To be able to run scala js tests, you need to have the Node.js installed.
 You can install it from [here](https://nodejs.org/en/)

 ## Step 2: Bitcoin-S Repository